d4n3436/Fergun.Interactive/README.md

  - Paginators now support buttons.
  - Selections now support buttons and select menus.
  - Merged `MessageSelection` and `ReactionSelection` into `Selection`.
  - Added `EmoteConverter` and `StringConverter` to `SelectionBuilder`.
-These properties are used to properly convert the generic options in the selection into the options that can be used to receive the incoming inputs, like messages (from `StringConverter`) and reactions (from `EmoteConverter`), buttons and select menus (emotes and labels)
+These properties are used to properly convert the generic options in the selection into the options that can be used to receive the incoming inputs, like messages (from `StringConverter`), reactions (from `EmoteConverter`), buttons and select menus (emotes and labels)
  - Added `EqualityComparer`to `SelectionBuilder`.
 This is used to determine there are no duplicate options.
  - Added `EmoteSelectionBuilder` and `EmoteSelectionBuilder<TValue>`, they are a variant of `SelectionBuilder` that uses emotes as input and provides overriden properties with default values, making them ready to use in selections using reactions and buttons.
  - Added `InteractiveStatus` to `InteractiveResult`, containing all the possible status of an interactive result.